 Westland Moss Master is a no raking, no staining and no blackening formula that naturally removes moss whilst feeding your lawn.
 The bacteria in the product transforms dead moss and thatch into feed which in turn strengthens your lawn.
 The feed provides essential nutrients needed for a strong, thick and healthy lawn for up to 3 months.
 The product is safe for children, pets & wildlife, making it an attractive product for many families.

 Westland Lawn Sand is a traditional and alternative moss treatment.
 It can be applied to lawns whenever moss is actively growing and will kill moss in days.
 The combination of Iron and Nitrogen will also green up and strengthen your lawn.

 How to Repair your Lawn

-Read our guide on how to repair your lawn.
+For more information, read our article on how to repair patches in your lawn.

 How to Prevent Moss from Re-appearing

-The following steps will help you prevent moss from appearing:
+The following steps will help you to prevent moss from appearing in the future:

 - Thin out over-hanging trees to prevent shade on your lawn

 - Re-seed any bare patches using Gro-Sure Smart Patch Lawn Seed